Sinclair UHF antenna evaluation-Notes, by Karl Shoemaker, AK2O

 This allowed by tester to handle everything solo.
 R.L. measurement was made and field strength (gain) tests as well from distance stations using a mobile whip as a reference.
 Since this plateau is line-of-sight of the test signals made good data input.
 The picture indicates no radials, however they were installed (temporarily) for the tests.

-Conclusions: This antenna had excellent specifications for the Amateur 440-450 MHz band and the Author would recommend it for that use.
+Conclusions: This antenna had excellent specifications for the amateur 70-cm band and the Author would recommend it for that use.